 At all High Masses, the congregation is invited and encouraged to join in the chanted responses such as “Et cum spiritu tuo” and “Amen,” as well as hymns and other parts of the Mass as announced on the hymn board and in the bulletin.
 Some chants are normally sung in alternation between the schola and congregation; please do not join in the a cappella parts, which should be sung by the schola alone.
 The congregation also sings the seasonal Marian antiphon after the 8:00 AM and 12:30 PM Sunday Masses.

 If you would like to learn the chants for the congregation, please visit our resource page.
 This is where you can listen to recordings of all the chants and get acquainted with he fundamentals of Gregorian Chant.

 The Phoenix Gregorian Chant Group meets on the second Sunday of the month from 3:30-5:00 PM in the hall.
 Singers of all ages and backgrounds are welcome!
 The chant group provides an informal opportunity to improve sight reading and familiarize oneself with the chants of the Mass.
 It is not a performing ensemble, there is no audience, and everyone participates in the singing.
 Extra books are available to borrow.

-Please contact our Music Director, Patrick Williams.
+please contact our Music Director, Mr. Williams.